Cari Vanderkar, Assistant Vice Provost for International Programs

 Study Abroad and Exchange Eligibility Requirements

-Students must be in good academic and disciplinary standing at Cal Poly in order to be eligible to participate in study abroad or exchange programs.
+Students must be in good academic and disciplinary standing at Cal Poly to be eligible to participate in study abroad or exchange programs.
 In addition, students must meet the eligibility requirements of their chosen programs.
 Academic eligibility standards vary by program, and most require a minimum 2.5 GPA and at least one letter of recommendation.
 Participants may not study abroad during their first quarter at Cal Poly.
 Students who are on Academic Probation at the time of application, or the term prior to studying abroad, are ineligible to participate.
-Students must be off of Disciplinary Probation by the time of their programs abroad and have completed other sanctions by the time of application to the programs abroad.
+Students must be off Disciplinary Probation by the time of their programs start abroad and have completed other sanctions by the time of application to the programs abroad.
 Students are strongly encouraged to seek pre-approval for courses prior to departing for their terms abroad.
-If a program is located in a country where there is a U.S. Department of State Travel Advisory of Levels 3 or 4, Cal Poly may not provide the approval to participate in the program, or pre-approve the transfer of credits.
+If a program is located in a country where there is a U.S. Department of State Travel Advisory of Levels 3 or 4, Cal Poly may not provide the approval to participate in the program or pre-approve the transfer of credits.

 Cal Poly Global Programs

 Cal Poly Global Programs are study abroad programs that offer students opportunities to study with Cal Poly faculty in multiple locations worldwide.
 Ranging from one week to a full term in length, these programs present a highly flexible model responding to specific curricular goals.
 Planned with a focus on general education courses and/or courses applicable to one or more Cal Poly major(s) or minor(s), Cal Poly Global Programs may be open to students in all majors or to students in targeted fields of study only.
 Check our website for the current program offerings.